iag-abd/mactrelly/README.md

 1. Jira Url - The url to your jira instance.
 This should be in the format `http://jira.company.com`.

+2. API Key - the Trello API key if you want the Trello description updated.
+Leave blank if you don't

+3. API Token

-2. Jira Field Defaults - This should be a JSON object that gets "spread" into the fields object when [creating an issue](https://docs.atlassian.com/software/jira/docs/api/REST/latest/#api/2/issue-createIssue) in Jira.
+4. Jira Field Defaults - This should be a JSON object that gets "spread" into the fields object when [creating an issue](https://docs.atlassian.com/software/jira/docs/api/REST/latest/#api/2/issue-createIssue) in Jira.

+5. Epics - JSON with issue.key: description to provide a list of top level cards to link to

 ### To build...